RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

         opening this format from individual files (in which case *suffixes* would matter).
         The default is "false".

+    .. _default_for:

+    *default_for*
+        Declares that this format should be considered the default when opening files with the given suffix(es).
+Therefore has to be the same as or a subset of the *suffixes* attribute.
+This attribute is not normally specified because the file opening/saving machinery will query the user when there is more than one format that corresponds to a particular file suffix, and allow the user to designate a format as the default.
+It is typically used as a convenience when it seems likely that a large majority of users will intend to open/save one specific format despite there being multiple possibilities.
+For instance, the main PDB open/save bundle declares PDB format as default for .pdb (but not .ent, *etc.*) despite SwissDock and ZDOCK formats also using the .pdb suffix.
+Users having SwissDock/ZDOCK PDB files would have to use the ``format`` open/save keyword.

     *insecure*
         If opening this format's data could cause arbitrary code to execute, then *insecure* should be specified as "true".
 Formats in the "Command script" *category* default